cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 ## Capabilities of platforms

-As described earlier, a platform for cloud-native computing offers and composes capabilities and services from many supporting providers.
+As we've described, a platform for cloud-native computing offers and composes capabilities and services from many supporting providers.
 These providers may be other teams within the same enterprise or third parties like cloud service providers.
-Platforms enable use of the capabilities and services from these providers by wrapping them with consistent web portals, documentation, code templates, and programmable APIs and tools.

-In a nutshell, platforms bridge from underlying capability _providers_ to platform users like application developers; and in the process implement and enforce desired practices for security, performance, cost governance and consistent experience.
-The following graphic illustrates the relationships between product, platform, and capability providers.
+In a nutshell, platforms bridge from underlying _capability providers_ to platform users like application developers; and in the process implement and enforce desired practices for security, performance, cost governance and consistent experience.
+The following graphic illustrates the relationships between products, platforms, and capability providers.

 <img src="assets/platform_components.png" width=600px />

-We've described the attributes and values of platforms and platform teams.
-Now let's describe the kinds of capabilities typically required in cloud-native computing platforms.
-Our goal is to guide platform engineers in ensuring their platform is complete.
+We've focused in this paper on how to construct a good platform and platform team; now in this last section we'll describe the capabilities a platform may actually offer.
+This list is intended to guide platform builders and includes capabilities typically required by cloud-native applications.
+As we've noted throughout though, a good platform reflects its users' needs, so ultimately platform teams should choose and prioritize the capabilities their platform offers together with its users.

+Capabilities may comprise several _features_, meaning aspects or attributes of the parent capability's domain.
+For example, observability may include features for gathering and publishing metrics, traces and logs as well as for observing costs and energy consumption.
+Consider the need and priority for each feature or aspect in your organization.
+Later CNCF publications may expand on each domain further.

+Here are capability domains to consider when building platforms for cloud-native
+computing:

-1. **Web portal** for provisioning and observing capabilities
+1. **Web portals** for observing and provisioning services
 1. **APIs** (and CLIs) for automatically provisioning capabilities
 1. **"Golden path" templates and docs** enabling optimal use of capabilities
 1. **Automation for building and testing** services and products
 1. **Automation for delivering and verifying** services and products
-1. **Development environments**: hosted IDEs, remote connection tools
+1. **Development environments** such as hosted IDEs and remote connection tools
-1. Instrumentation and dashboards to enable **observability** of services and products, including function, performance and cost
+1. **Observability** for services and products using instrumentation and dashboards, including observation of functionality, performance and costs
-1. **Infrastructure** services: compute runtimes, programmable networks, block and volume storage
+1. **Infrastructure** services including compute runtimes, programmable networks, and block and volume storage
-1. **Data** services: databases, caches, object stores
+1. **Data** services including databases, caches, and object stores
-1. **Messaging** and event services: brokers, queues, event fabrics
+1. **Messaging** and event services including brokers, queues, and event fabrics
-1. **Identity and secret** management services: service and user identity and authorization, certificate and key issuance, static secret storage
+1. **Identity and secret** management services such as service and user identity and authorization, certificate and key issuance, and static secret storage
-1. **Security** services: static analysis of code and artifacts, runtime analysis, policy enforcement
+1. **Security** services including static analysis of code and artifacts, runtime analysis, and policy enforcement
-1. **Artifact storage**: container image and language-specific package management, custom binaries and libraries, source code
+1. **Artifact storage** including storage of container image and language-specific packages, custom binaries and libraries, and source code

+The following table is intended to help readers grasp each capability by loosely relating it to existing CNCF or CDF projects.

 <table>
   <thead>